AIEGIS Privacy Policy

 FieldSourceStored whereSent off-device?

-vendor, model_versionInferred from URL / request payloadLocal SQLiteNo.
+vendor, toolInferred from URL / request headersCustomer-controlled infrastructureNo.

 4. Data flow and policy enforcement (intercept-and-conditionally-block model)